A mobile telecoms mast against a clear sky, representing spectrum authorisation and awards

 What happens if my spectrum licence expires?

 It depends on whether Ofcom chooses to renew it.
 Ofcom has discretion to renew, not to renew, or to renew on different terms.
-In practice, many licences are renewed, but Ofcom’s spectrum policy changes over time and newer licences often have more onerous conditions (particularly around coverage and environmental sustainability) than older licences.
+In practice, many licences are renewed, but Ofcom’s spectrum policy changes over time and newer licences often carry more onerous conditions, particularly on coverage.
 If you hold an expiring licence, you should engage with Ofcom well before expiry to understand the likely outcome and to explore modifications to your licence if necessary.

 What is a Shared Access Licence?